 - Power output before the battery is drained.

-After a certain number of cycles, solar battery performance will have degraded to the point where it can no longer store and release enough energy to meet energy needs or provide backup power.
+After a certain number of cycles, solar battery systems will notice a dip in performance, eventually to the point where it can no longer store and release enough energy to meet energy needs or provide backup power reliably.

 This is inevitable and the reason solar battery life expectancy varies.
 For example, a battery with the standard, grid-tied solar energy system gets less use than a battery with an off-grid system.
 On-grid systems therefore last longer.